Opentech-info/AZsubay/README.md

 # AZsubay

-AZsubay: Unified SDK for payments, KYC, and USSD integrations
+**AZsubay: The Unified SDK for African FinTech.**

 A comprehensive Python library that follows the big brand package structure with modular design for mobile money payments, KYC verification, and USSD services.

 ## Features

-- **🏗️ Professional Package Structure**: Single package with organized submodules (like Stripe, AWS SDK)
+*   **Modular Architecture**: A single, scalable package with distinct modules for `pay`, `kyc`, and `ussd`.
-- **💳 Mobile Money Operations**: STK Push, B2C payouts, and webhook verification
+*   **Comprehensive Payments**: Full support for mobile money operations, including STK Push, B2C payouts, and secure webhook handling.
-- **🆔 KYC Integration**: Identity verification with multiple providers (SmileID, Veriff, Jumio)
+*   **Multi-Provider KYC**: Abstracted identity verification with built-in support for providers like SmileID, Veriff, and Jumio.
-- **📱 USSD Services**: Complete menu navigation and session management
+*   **Stateful USSD Engine**: A complete framework for building and managing complex, Redis-backed USSD menu flows.
-- **🔐 Security Utilities**: Cryptographic operations, signature generation, and data encryption
+*   **Robust Security**: Includes essential cryptographic utilities for signature generation, data encryption, and webhook validation.
-- **⚡ One-Install**: `pip install azsubay` gives you access to all modules
+*   **Simple Installation**: Get access to the entire suite of tools with a single `pip install azsubay`.

 ## Installation